 Car insurance is essential to protect yourself after you’re involved in a car accident.
 You never know when an accident may strike, so it’s important to know the type of policy you have and what expenses it will cover.

 Insurance laws vary depending on which state you reside in, so it’s important that you are fully aware of the laws and requirements for your state.
 In Tennessee, we are an at-fault state.
 Keep reading to learn how Tennessee is an at-fault state, and what that means in the aftermath of your car accident.

-What is an At-Fault State?
+What Is an At-Fault State?

-Tennessee is an at-fault state, which means if a driver is found at-fault for an accident, they are held legally responsible for the damages and injuries they caused.
+Tennessee is an at-fault state, which means if a driver is found at fault for an accident, they are held legally responsible for the damages and injuries they caused.
 The insurance company will pay up to the at-fault driver’s policy limits.

 In no-fault states, on the other hand, drivers involved in an accident are required to file a claim with their own insurance company, regardless of who caused the collision.

-In Tennessee, an injured victim can either file a claim directly with their insurance company, file a claim against a third party’s insurance company, or file a personal injury lawsuit against the driver in civil court.
+In Tennessee, an injured driver can either file a claim directly with their insurance company, file a claim against a third party’s insurance company, or file a personal injury lawsuit against the driver in civil court.
 However, it’s in your best interest to speak with an experienced and knowledgeable attorney before making any legal choices regarding your claim.

 Car Insurance Requirements

 In the state of Tennessee, drivers are required to have liability insurance, which can help cover damages and any injuries you caused to another individual on the roadways.
 According to the Department of Motor Vehicles (DMV), Tennessee drivers must have the following minimum limits for their liability insurance coverage:

 - $25,000 for each injury or death per accident.